germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 Send Group: An MLS session where one designated senber (the group 'owner') authors all messages and other members use the group only to receive from the designated sender.

-DiMembers: A superset of MLS participants, comprised of the owners of all Send Groups within the DMLS Session.
+DiMembers: A superset of MLS participants, $U$, comprised of the owners of all Send Groups within the DMLS Session.

 ## Protocol Overview